Google BigQuery Connector for Power BI

 • Consume real-time Google BigQuery data in Power BI

-• Consume realtime Google BigQuery API data in Power BI
+• Consume real-time Google BigQuery API data in Power BI

 • Google BigQuery ODBC Driver | ODBC Driver for Google BigQuery | ODBC Google BigQuery Driver | SSIS Google BigQuery Source | SSIS Google BigQuery Destination